Skip to main content

 Device certificate: /etc/tedge/device-certs/tedge-certificate.pem

-Subject: CN=my-device, O=Thin Edge, OU=Test Device
+Subject: CN=undefined, O=Thin Edge, OU=Test Device

-Issuer: CN=my-device, O=Thin Edge, OU=Test Device
+Issuer: CN=undefined, O=Thin Edge, OU=Test Device

 Valid from: Tue, 09 Feb 2021 17:16:52 +0000